Missions

 Reduce, Reuse, Recycle is a great mission opportunity that everyone can participate in without leaving home.
 Here at HRUMC we are striving to stop using plastic and/or styrofoam cups and plates and use paper items instead.
 We attempt to reuse as much paper as possible; we recycle papers, cans and bottles.
 We also collect batteries, ink cartidges and electronic components to be recycled in an attempt to save our ground water from harmful pollutants.
 Spread the word, taking care of God’s creation – the Earth – is a mission project for each of us to participate in.

 Relay for Life – is our local way of supporting the American Cancer Society’s search for a cure for cancer.
-We support the Relay for Life event thorugh fundraising and participation at the event.
+We support the Relay for Life event through fundraising and participation at the local event.

 Methodist Home for Children – we offer financial support to this ministry.